mkmksto/neovim_config/README.md

 ## Common issues

+- Installing `black`, `isort` and `pylint` can sometimes result in `unable to create python3 venv environment`.
+Check this [stackoverflow](https://askubuntu.com/questions/958303/unable-to-create-virtual-environment-with-python-3-6) post
 - `;5u` appearing when i try to exit a terminal: this happens when you press `Ctrl+Enter` (sometimes i forget that i'm actually holding `ctrl` because of `ctrl+space` zsh autocomplete)
 - `pylint` false positives about import error: probably has to do with `NULL LS` being confused about which `pylint` installation to use, when pylint is installed from mason, it attempts to use that, and as a result, it may try to resolve import dependencies from where the global `mason` pylint package is installed.